 Continuing east, there are two more churches on the east side of Nevsky Prospekt: St. Catherine’s, an 18th century church and the Armenian Church, a picturesque blue and white structure built in 1780.
 Across the street is Gostiny Dvor, a large department store housed in an impressive historic structure with long arcaded halls.

 Adjacent to Gostiny Dvor is the Russian National Library, the second largest in the country.
 The majestic statue of Catherine the Great graces the bordering square.
-The statue is placed in front of the Alexandrinsky Theater, designed in neo-Classicist style by Carlo Rossi.
+The statue is placed in front of the Alexandrinsky Theater, designed in the neoclassicist style by Carlo Rossi.

 Across the wide Fontanka canal is the beautiful facade of the Beloselsky-Belozersky Palace.
 The bridge spanning the Fontanka canal features a series of four bronze statues of wild horses and their tamers which were, for sixty years, buried for safekeeping, finally being resurrected in 2001.

-Further west the Nevsky Prospekt passes along Moskovsky Vokzal (Moscow Station), a large train station originally built in 1851.
+Further west, Nevsky Prospekt passes along Moskovsky Vokzal (Moscow Station), a large train station originally built in 1851.
 The street ends at Alexander Nevsky Monastery, famous for its necropolis.